mlanza/ai-literacy/201/11-exposing-waypoints.md

 That’s what people miss.
 When they scoff at AI’s abilities, it’s often because they imagine a shortcut scenario—one that skips all the effort real-world deliverables require.

----

 ### What People Miss

-What people often miss when they dismiss AI-generated work is that they picture the *leap*—not the *path*.
+What people often miss when they dismiss AI-generated work is that they picture the *leap* — not the *path*.
 They imagine someone shouting “make a deliverable!” and the AI spitting something out.
 But real work doesn’t work like that.
 Every polished outcome is the product of countless steps, insights, and revisions—connections that only appear when the process is stretched and made visible.

----

 ### Waypoints: The Real Path

 Let’s introduce the missing ingredient: **waypoints**.

 Waypoints are the intermediate outputs that emerge when you stop hiding the process.
 They’re not the final product, but they’re not filler either.
 They’re the working drafts, outlines, critiques, and tone guides that give shape to the journey from idea to result.
-They are **artifacts**—real, inspectable pieces of work that make your thinking visible.
+They are **artifacts** — real, inspectable pieces of work that make your thinking visible.

 And here’s the important distinction: these artifacts come in two broad forms.

 #### **Work Artifacts**

-These are tied directly to the **project at hand**—the specific content you're trying to produce.
+These are tied directly to the **project at hand** — the specific content you're trying to produce.
 A rejected analogy.
 A first-pass outline.
 A cleaned-up stakeholder summary.
 They’re useful within the current context, but not necessarily beyond it.

 #### **Workflow Artifacts**